Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Displacement engines typically have higher compression ratios compared to other engine types such as rotary or turbine engines.
 This higher compression ratio allows for more efficient combustion of the air-fuel mixture, resulting in increased power output.

-• On the other hand, other engine types may have lower compression ratios due to their design and operation.
+• On the other hand, other engine may have lower compression ratios due to their design and operation.
 While this may result in lower power output, it can also lead to smoother operation and reduced stress on engine components.

 Power Output